 Lower quality UVs tend to use old style "choke and starter" circuits to run the lamps.

 The former are much more efficient thereby reducing running costs.

 They operate the lamps more effectively giving a better and more stable UV output.
 This helps prolong the life of the lamp in operation.

 Ironically some lower quality UVs use well-made lamps supplied by trusted manufacturers like Phillips.
 But even these will suffer from the old style choke and starter circuits.
 The lamps won't work nearly as well.
 And they won't last as long.

 Considering that a UV lamp costs around £100 plus to replace, buying a cheaper unit will end up costing you more in the long run.

 "I have dealt with this company for a few years now and they have gone above and beyond to help me.
 They keep in contact and remind me when my filter is due.
 Would recommend them every time."
 Independent Review by Elaine

 Solar Powered UV 12V DC units and Other Non-Mains Power Solutions

 For sites that do not have mains power available, we can offer three sizes of UV units to run from 12V DC power supplies.
-These units provide disinfection across a range of flow rates from 7.5 L/min up to 22.7 L/min at a dosage of 30 mJ/cm2.

 The highly efficient lamp controller provides constant output current to the UV lamp as well as giving the user a visual ‘lamp on’ indicator.